bugcrowd/templates/submissions/description/server_security_misconfiguration/mail_server_misconfiguration/no_spoofing_protection_on_email_domain/template.md

-# No Spoofing Protection on Email Domain

-## Overview of the Vulnerability

 A Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) are security controls used by email domains to prevent spoofing.
 A missing or misconfigured SPF or DKIM on this domain enables an attacker to spoof the name of a domain and send emails on its behalf.

 ## Business Impact